|

 General Seasonal Employee Info:

-1) Housing: CFI has a small bunkhouse above our warehouse available mid-March through October.
+1) Housing: CFI has a small apartment/bunkhouse above our warehouse available March 1 through October.
 We do provide tent/tipi housing while working at camp.
-Apprentices, Americorps member, and interns complete 8 hours of service work/month in exchange for housing.
-Once Apprentices become regular employees, and if they choose to continue to be in CFI housing, they will complete 8 hours of service work/month and pay $100/month towards housing costs (deducted from paycheck).
-We require a fully refundable $100 security deposit from all bunkhouse tenants payable upon arrival (cash, check, or credit card.)
-Work trade includes cleaning, maintenance, and special projects on site.
+Apprentices/entry guides, Americorps member and interns complete 4 hours of service work/month in exchange for housing.
+Once Apprentices become regular employees and if they choose to continue to be in CFI housing, they will complete 4 hours of service work/month and pay $100/month towards housing costs (deducted from paycheck).
+Service work includes upkeep of living quarters or other physical plant work.
 Guests of guides may stay on limited basis for a fee with occupancy for guides and volunteers as priority.
-In the bunkhouse, there is one shared bedroom, open living room space with bunks, a small kitchen, and bathroom/shower plus storage space for outdoor gear in warehouse.
-(Note the $100 month rent does not apply to interns but the housing security deposit of $100 does. ) If you plan to rent in town, estimate $350/bedroom/month or thereabouts, there are also commercial campgrounds if you have a camp trailer, etc. It is not practical to plan on "camping out" for your entire 8 months especially when it gets hot and the knats come out!
+In the bunkhouse, there is one bedroom, open living room space with bunks, and small kitchen and bathroom/shower plus storage space for outdoor gear in warehouse.
+(Note the $100 month rent does not apply to interns.)
+If you plan to rent in town, estimate $350/bedroom/month or thereabouts, there are also commercial campgrounds if you have a camp trailer, etc. It is not practical to plan on "camping out" for your entire 8 months especially when it gets hot and the knats come out!
 Guest are welcome on programs with advance approval, registration and payment of guest fees.

 2) Pets are not allowed on CFI programs; we discourage you bringing a pet for your seasonal work period unless you have housing/care arranged for it.

 3) Schedules are firmed up 7 days in advance.
-Due to government assigned launch dates that can be any day of the week for certain river stretches.
-Our apprentice, training, and program schedule does not follow a M-F pattern.
+Due to government assigned launch dates that can be any day of week for certain river stretches, our apprentice, training and program schedule does not follow a M-F pattern.
 Guides are asked to remain flexible during their season of employment due to sometimes last minute group size changes.
 Guides work approximately 22-24 days month depending on skill level and familiarity with our trails and rivers.
-Approximately 2 of these days will be "standby," meaning you are expected to be available for day tour or shuttle work if available but will not be paid for the day unless there is booking/need.
+Approximately 2 of these days will be "standby" i.e. you are expected to be available for day tour or shuttle work if available but will not be paid for the day unless there is booking/need.
 You will have 24 hours notice for the standby days.
 We think adequate rest is critical for peak and safe performance and thus avoid "back to back" trips for guides except in emergency situations.

 4) Values/lifestyle: Please note that CFI chooses to operate "on nature’s terms" in unplugged environments without cell phones or radios.
-We stress experience, maturity and good judgement in our selection of trip leaders and provide training on rescue and evacuations.
+We do provide training on rescue and evacuations and stress experience, maturity and good judgement in our selection of trip leaders.
 For the sake of providing healthy lifestyle role models, we operate in non-smoking environments.
 No alcohol is allowed on student trips and on adult/family trips is allowed only in camp in moderation.
 No illegal drug use is tolerated.
 Couples may be hired but are usually scheduled to work on different trips with some mutual time off arranged.
 We encourage honest, tactful communication and respectful interactions with participants and co-workers.

 5) Incentives Travel assistance is provided for returning guides up front and for new guides and interns upon subsequent departures and returns.
-There are raises granted for additional education and certifications, for returning guides in consecutive seasons, and for exceptional work.
-There is a completion award for completing the entire length of the season.
-CFI provides scholarships to a Westwater River Rescue Workshop for apprentices.
-River equipment may be rented by employees during program break in July and in winter months.
+There may raises for exceptional work.
+There is a completion award for completing length of season.
+CFI provides scholarships to Westwater River Rescue Workshop for new guides.
+River equipment may be used by employees during program break in July and in winter months.

 ABOUT MOAB and CFI

-Moab, a former uranium boomtown, is located four hours south of Salt Lake City, and eight hours northwest of Albuquerque.
-Moab is a seasonal tourist town with a diverse population of about 6,000 people that sees up to a million visitors per year.
-Surrounded by 12,000’ peaks, red-rock canyons, and the Colorado River, Moab is a mecca for outdoor activity.
-The nearest sizable town – Grand Junction, CO population 50,000 – is a 2 hour drive away.
-Moab is in high desert country, with an elevation of 4,500 ft.
-Daytime highs range from below 30 degrees to above 110 degrees, with nighttime temperatures typically 20-30 degrees cooler.
-The town has dozens of restaurants, a movie theater, a bookstore, a natural-foods store, a high number of community organiztions, and all the basic services.
-There is no regular public transportation; a bicycle or car is necessary to get around town.
+A former uranium boomtown, Moab is located four hours south of Salt Lake City, and eight hours northwest of Albuquerque.
+The nearest sizable town, Grand Junction, CO population 50,000, is a 1 hour and 45 minute drive by car.
+This is high desert country, with an elevation of 4,500 ft.
+Daytime highs range from below 30 to above 110, with nighttime temperatures typically 20-30 degrees cooler.
+The town has dozens of restaurants, a movie theater, a bookstore, a natural-foods store, and all the basic services.
+There is no public transportation; a bicycle or car is necessary to get around.

 For more info about Moab, visit http://www.moab-utah.com

 CFI’s goal is to help ensure a sustainable future for the Colorado Plateau through education; our primary audiences are children, teachers, writers, and students.
 CFI’s programs teach natural science, history, backcountry and river skills, civics, and communications.
-Programs take place on public land across Southeast Utah, and on the Green, San Juan, Dolores, and Colorado rivers.
+Programs take place on public land all over Southeast Utah, and on the Dolores, Green, San Juan, and Colorado rivers.

 CFI teaches an average of 5000 participant days per year in program services.
 The annual operating budget of the Institute is approximately $300,000; 80% in tuition and 20% through public support.
 CFI employs approximately 3 year round staff and 6-10 seasonal staff including interns and apprentices.